How Can a Negligent Defendant Shift Blame to Me for a Car Accident?

 Call Preszler Injury Lawyers in B.C. if You are Seriously Injured in an Auto Accident

-If you are seriously injured in a car accident, do not assume the negligent parties will accept responsibility without a fight.
+If you are seriously injured in a car accident, or indeed any type of accident, do not assume negligent parties will accept responsibility without a fight.
 As cases like the one above illustrate, well-funded defendants are far more likely to try and blame you for your injuries.
-This is why it is so critical to work with a qualified Surrey auto accident lawyer who will look out for your best interests.
+This is why it is so critical to work with a qualified Surrey auto accident lawyer who will look out for your best interests and see if it is possible to take legal action given your specific circumstances.

 Contact the Preszler Injury Lawyers today to schedule a free consultation with a member of our legal team to discuss your accident and how we can best help you.